Adaptive Reordering Sampler with Neurally Guided MAGSAC: Scale and Orientation Loss

 \subsection{Affine Loss Function}

-In practice, we are usually given partially affine-covariant features, \eg, SIFT, that do not allow using error functions \eqref{eq:orientation_error} and \eqref{eq:scale_error} directly.
-In order to define a justifiable loss, we first approximate the local affine transformation $\widehat{\Aff}$ using the rotations $\alpha_1$, $\alpha_2$ and scales $q_1$, $q_2$ from the SIFT features via the affine transformation model in \eqref{eq:affine_model} assuming that shear $w = 0$, rotation $\alpha = \alpha_2 - \alpha_1$, and $q_u = q_v = q_2 / q_1$ is a uniform scaling along the axes similarly as in~\cite{barath2018five}, see the left plot of Fig.~\ref{fig:geometric_interpr_sift}.
+In practice, we are usually given partially affine-covariant features, \eg, with orientation and scale, that do not allow using \eqref{eq:orientation_error} and \eqref{eq:scale_error} directly.
+To define a justifiable loss, we first approximate the local affine frame $\widehat{\Aff}$ using the rotations $\alpha_1$, $\alpha_2$ and scales $q_1$, $q_2$ from the features via the affine transformation model in \eqref{eq:affine_model} assuming that shear $w = 0$, rotation $\alpha = \alpha_2 - \alpha_1$, and $q_u = q_v = q_2 / q_1$ is a uniform scaling along the axes similarly as in~\cite{barath2018five}, see the left plot of Fig.~\ref{fig:geometric_interpr_sift}.
 It is important to note that directly using $\widehat{\Aff}$ to measure the error of the prediction is still not viable since $\widehat{\Aff}$ is only an approximation and, thus, \eqref{eq:orientation_error} and \eqref{eq:scale_error} are not zero even if the ground truth fundamental matrix is used.
-We, therefore, define our orientation loss as
+We, thus, define the orientation and scale losses respectively as